Tron (TRX) Taxes in the US 2026 – Staking, USDT & Reporting

 Import your transactions and get a complete tax report in minutes – no manual spreadsheets needed.

-Start for free →The IRS treats TRX as property.
-Selling or trading TRX triggers capital gains tax:
+Start for free →The IRS treats TRX as property — same as Bitcoin, same as ETH.
+Selling or trading TRX is a capital gains event:

 - Short-term (under 1 year): 10–37%